parse-community/docs/_includes/flutter/objects.md

 ## Relational Data

 Objects may have relationships with other objects.
 For example, in a blogging application, a `Post` object may have many `Comment` objects.
-Parse supports all kind of relationships, including one-to-one, one-to-many, and many-to-many.
+Parse supports all kinds of relationships, including one-to-one, one-to-many, and many-to-many.

 ### One-to-One and One-to-Many Relationships